arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/post_api_collection.md

 Manually overriding the sharding strategy does not yet provide a benefit, but it may later in case other sharding strategies are added.

+@RESTBODYPARAM{smartJoinAttribute,string,optional,string}
+In an *Enterprise Edition* cluster, this attribute determines an attribute of the collection that must contain the primary key value of the referred-to smart join collection.
+This feature can only be used in the *Enterprise Edition* and requires the *distributeShardsLike* attribute of the collection to be set to the name of another collection.
+It also requires the *shardKeys* attribute of the collection to be set to a single shard key attribute, with an additional ':' at the end.
+A further restriction is that whenever documents are stored or updated in the collection, the value stored in the *smartJoinAttribute* must be a string.

 @RESTQUERYPARAMETERS

 @RESTQUERYPARAM{waitForSyncReplication,integer,optional}